How To Market Assisted Living Effectively

 4. Foster an Online Presence

-It might be tempting to believe a common stereotype that older audiences are not online and prefer print marketing materials or television ads.
-However, 32% of senior living inquiries stem from the web or social media, which means if you don’t have an online presence, you’re potentially cutting your lead intake by almost a third.
+Contrary to stereotypes, 32% of senior living inquiries stem from the web or social media, which means if you don’t have an online presence, you’re potentially cutting your lead intake by almost a third.

-Start by developing a helpful and engaging website.
-Include images and videos that highlight the best features of your senior living community to grab users’ attention.
-Publish helpful content on your website, covering topics important to seniors and their loved ones.
+• Create a compelling website: Include images and videos that highlight the best features of your senior living community to grab users’ attention.
+Publish helpful content, covering topics important to seniors and their loved ones, such as senior health and caregiving tips, to establish your expertise.

 5. Target Potential Residents With Online Advertising

-While print ads in magazines or mailers can be effective marketing strategies, online advertising is often more effective and has a better ROI.
+While print ads in magazines or mailers can be effective marketing strategies, online assisted living advertising is often more effective and has a better ROI.

-Pay-per-click ads are ads that show up in search results for specific keywords.
+Pay-per-click ads show up in search results for specific keywords.
 Since you only pay for the ad when users click on them, they are highly effective.

 Social media ads are another example of online advertising.
 These ads specifically target people whose algorithm indicates they’re already predisposed to learning more about your brand.

-For example, they may follow other caregivers for people with dementia, so your social media ad for your memory care community may pop up in their feed.
+For example, they may follow other caregivers for people living in assisted living, so your social media ad for your assisted living community may pop up in their feed.
 Because they already have an interest in your offering, the ad is more effective.

 6. Engage Potential Residents With Newsletters

-For the best chance of success, personalize the newsletter with the recipient’s name and include strong CTAs.
-Many senior living CRMs, such as the Aline CRM, allow you to automate your email marketing, so these newsletters are a breeze to send regularly.
+Expert tip: Leverage a senior living CRM to automate your email marketing, so these newsletters are a breeze to send regularly.

 7. Participate in Your Community